 Peer Health Education

-Peer health educators work with high schools with the goal of reducing behaviours with harmful health outcomes.
-As a peer educator you will be responsible for attending training to have a thorough knowledge of our curriculum, and for presenting this material in a professional and enthusiastic manner.
+Peer health educators work with high schools with the goal of reducing behaviours associated with harmful health outcomes.
+As a peer health educator, you will attend training, and receive a thorough knowledge of our curriculum to present these materials in a professional and enthusiastic manner.
 You will gain mastery of our curricula including HIV/AIDS, STI, Tobacco, and Healthy Lifestyles, and facilitate interactive, engaging, and informative community seminars within Edmonton and surrounding areas.
 Seminars are typically held at local elementary schools, junior highs, and high schools, as well as occasional opportunities in other community centers.
 Peer educators will also be involved in reviewing our curricula, and developing our local health promotion strategy.
 Peer educators may also have the opportunity to participate in and/or develop our rural projects this year.
 Successful applicants for this position should be prepared to commit 2-3 hours each week on SIHA Local initiatives.

 Rural Project Initiative